Global convergence of ResNets: From finite to infinite width using linear parameterization: Analysis of convergence for overparameterized models

 Furthermore, assume that $L$ is $\beta$-smooth within the ball $B(v^0,R)$.
-Then for a step size $\eta \leq \beta^{-1}$, GD with initialization $v^0$ and step size $\eta$ converges towards a global minimizer of $L$ with a linear convergence rate, i.e. for every $k \geq 0$:
+Then for a step size $\eta \leq \beta^{-1}$, GD with initialization $v^0$ and step size $\eta$ converges towards a global minimizer of $L$ with a linear convergence rate and inside a ball of radius $R$.
+More precisely, for every $k \geq 0$: